 Check your retirement account statements to see what fees are being charged.
 If the investments you have chosen have high fees, it might be time to switch.
 “We advocate for the average investor to have a passive, low-cost retirement portfolio to protect from the loss of value over time from fees,” Hardy said.

 If your retirement account offers low-cost index or target-date funds, consider those.
 An index fund is a mutual fund that tracks the performance of a major index, such as the S&P 500.
 A target-date fund reduces the risk in your portfolio by shifting from stocks to bonds as you near retirement.

 11. You Got Divorced

 Many people aren’t prepared for this scenario.
-“One sure way for retirement to cost a whole lot more than you’d planned on is to lose half of your retirement savings in a divorce,” said Timothy R. Sobolewski, a certified financial planner and president of the Financial Planning Center in Amherst, N.Y.
+“One sure way for retirement to cost a whole lot more than you’d planned on is to lose half of your retirement savings in a divorce,” said Timothy R. Sobolewski, a certified financial planner of the Financial Planning Center in Amherst, N.Y.

 “Frequently, a marriage fails as people near retirement age, making the problem even worse,” Sobolewski said.
 “Armed with no skills that might have sustained a healthy marriage and no planning for the often unforeseen divorce, their hoped-for retirement will suffer greatly.”

 One way to avoid some of the financial fallout from a divorce in retirement is to have a prenuptial agreement.
 However, that might not be an option if you’re already married, Sobolewski said.
 In that case, consider spending some money now on counseling to avoid the bigger cost of divorce down the road.

 More From GOBankingRates

 - Here Are 30 Ways To Retire Earlier